-Using a Nest thermostat is one of the most convenient ways to improve the daily schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work properly or at all if you see an error code appear.
-The specific error code supplies useful information about the source of the problem, something a trained technician can use to present solutions that much sooner.
+Operating a Nest thermostat is one of the best ways to optimize the daily schedule of your comfort system.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you may expect, it won’t work correctly or at all if you see an error code on the display.
+The specific error code provides useful information about the underlying problem, something a trained technician can use to present solutions that much sooner.

-Here are seven of the most common error codes you might discover on your Nest thermostat.
-We’ll review the basics of each error code as well as how you can fix it and the projected cost to do so.
-Don’t forget that while the costs will ultimately hinge on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
-This should include things like travel and labor costs as well as any specific parts necessary to wrap up repairs.
+Here are seven of the most common error codes you could find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you could solve it and the projected cost to do so.
+Remember that while the costs will ultimately depend on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific hardware required to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
 Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the problem is dealt with.
+The error message will continue to be displayed until the problem is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A trained technician should check electrical connections and wiring until they locate the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have happened further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A professional technician should check electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not just a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.

-They’ll detach the power and progressively look at each wire, seeing to it that they are fully attached into the connector with the proper amount of exposed copper.
-Once they locate the damaged connector, it can be replaced for a new one.
+They’ll detach the power and slowly look at each wire, making sure they are fully attached into the connector with the correct amount of uncovered copper.
+After they find the malfunctioning connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will finally shut down.
-Presuming the breakers are on, you can search a few other places before contacting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
+Presuming the breakers are on, you can examine a couple of other places before consulting a professional technician.

-Because this error can consume your thermostat’s battery, the first step could be providing enough power to determine if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and supply power by using a USB cable.
-In the event it reveals error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it will probably be best to get in touch with a pro.
+Because this error can drain your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re facing.
+You can separate the thermostat from its base and deliver power through a USB cable.
+In the event it reveals error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to detect anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
 More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This may stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-A technician can meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+This can stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+The technician should carefully investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still stop you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is being delivered through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as possible.
-You can then get in touch with a professional technician with the necessary experience detecting and fixing electrical malfunctions.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is being delivered using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience detecting and solving electrical issues.

 e73 – Critical